Cortrah/GraphQL-Notes/README.md

 Relating it to oddworks video and CQRS using a range tree to implement a suggestion feature for policy wonks scanning through commercials on msnbc or cspan by monitoring fast forwarding and rewinding to hone in on interesting content

+ok now back to the syntas, iwth authorizaqtion, authentication, parameterization

+and testing
+types of testing, schema, unit, query, edge cases, validation, end to end,

+a map drawing tool with express and react dnd a schema building interface that could map to languages and back ends absynthe to ember or aurelia using fragment types to templates

+joint.js
+span/selector mad libs with natural language refactoring tools with handle and fragment types use DDD tool dictionary to easitly or auto populate names as a n option for phone based sketching

+Hapi based schema editor using joi
+Squee like mee byron mascot in a spacesuit in an Apollo craft, worried, debree outside SqueeMe is the tool
+SqueeMish is the schema file format
+.squish is the file extension

+LINQ to SQL Server
+ECTO to Postgres
+Execution plans and querying strategy good practices